 “NO” on CR that Funds Planned Parenthood (H.R.
 719)

-In the next few days, the Senate will likely consider a continuing resolution (CR) to fund the government’s discretionary operations until December 11, 2015.
+On Wednesday, the House will likely vote to consider the Senate-passed continuing resolution (CR) that will fund the government’s discretionary operations until December 11, 2015.
 That bill will also continue taxpayer funding of Planned Parenthood, an organization that will commit more than 70,000 abortions between now and December 11.
 Planned Parenthood has been accused of manipulating abortion procedures to secure higher prices for the sale of baby parts from aborted children.

 The Constitution grants the legislative branch, not the executive branch, the “power of the purse.”
 Thus, Congress has the authority to withhold all federal dollars — more than $500 million annually — from Planned Parenthood, including tax dollars received from both Title X family planning funds and Medicaid.
 Congress can also redirect those funds to federally qualified health clinics, which outnumber Planned Parenthood clinics 20-to-1 and provide more comprehensive care.